MTrop/DoomTools/src/main/resources/doommake/common/texwad/README.md

-To build just the map textures subset WAD:
+To extract only the textures used by maps to a separate WAD file:

 	doommake maptextures